Top 14 Venture Capital Firms Investing in Mobile Startups

 Image of Recursive Ventures - Top VCs in Mobile

-Recursive Ventures is a micro-VC firm that backs seed-stage technology startups in the US and Israel.
-Their focus is on companies using data and artificial intelligence to create significant change in established industries.
+Recursive Ventures is a micro VC firm that backs seed-stage tech startups in the US and Israel.
+They focus on companies using data and AI to create significant change in established industries.

-This firm is a great fit for founders at the seed stage whose companies are built on a foundation of data and AI.
-If you are building a tech startup in the US or Israel with the potential for massive scale, Recursive Ventures is a compelling investor to consider.
+This firm is a strong match for founders at the seed stage whose companies are fundamentally driven by data or AI.
+If you are building a tech startup in the US or Israel aimed at transforming sectors like finance or real estate, Recursive Ventures has relevant experience.

-• Industries of focus: Artificial Intelligence (AI), FinTech, Mobile, Real Estate, and IT Infrastructure
+• Industries of focus: Artificial Intelligence (AI), Finance, FinTech, Insurance, Internet, IT Infrastructure, Mobile, Real Estate

 • Founded: 2015